-- One or more persons may incorporate, except for a SOC Ltd, which may also be incorporated by an organ of state - One or more directors required, three or more for public (Ltd) companies - No limit on number of shareholders - A private company must have share capital, no minimum or maximum amount.
-Shares issued in accordance with the Companies Act do not have a nominal or par value. - Any shares of a pre-existing company (which existed on or at 1 May 2011) that have been issued with a nominal or par value under the Companies Act 1973, continue to have the nominal or par value assigned to them unless they are converted to non-par value shares.
+- One or more persons may incorporate, except for a SOC Ltd, which may also be incorporated by an organ of state. - One or more directors required, three or more for public (Ltd) companies. - No limit on number of shareholders. - A private company must have share capital, no minimum or maximum amount.
+Shares issued in accordance with the Companies Act do not have a nominal or par value.